 Each year, Beaver presents awards to recognize and honor the outstanding accomplishments and service of our alumni.
-Below are this year’s Alumni Award recipients.
+Below are the 2017 Alumni Award recipients.
 For a full list of past recipients, click here.

 Chris Jones has spent the last 20 years at the intersection of technology and creativity.
 His experience has taken him from launching Netscape’s identity in the early dot-com days, to working at SRI on knowledge systems that eventually became Apple’s SIRI, to creating advertising programs that combine media and product strategies for clients such as Apple, AirBnb, Budweiser, and Coca-Cola.